-The Brachial plexus mnemonics is a unique cheat-code to learning the nerves of the upper limb.
+The Brachial plexus mnemonics is like a unique cheat-code to learning the nerves of the upper limb.

 Once you grab your heads hooked into them, forgetting the nerves or any concept relating to brachial plexus nerves, will almost be impossible!